weecology/DeepForest/docs/landing.md

 ## Where can I get help, learn from others, and report bugs?

-Given the enormous array of forest types and image acquisition environments, it is unlikely that your image will be perfectly predicted by the prebuilt model.
+Given the enormous array of forest types and image acquisition environments, it is unlikely that your image will be perfectly predicted by a prebuilt model.
 Below are some tips and some general guidelines to improve predictions.

 Get suggestions on how to improve a model by using the [discussion board](https://github.com/weecology/DeepForest/discussions).
 Please be aware that only feature requests or bug reports should be posted on the [issues page](https://github.com/weecology/DeepForest/issues).